horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Out of 18 million Bitcoins created so far, only about 14 million are actually available for transacting.

-## 4. Bitcoin As A Network
+## 3. Bitcoin As A Network

 Usually, the term Bitcoin used as a reference to cryptocurrency on the Bitcoin network.

 > However, the Bitcoin is not just cryptocurrency.
 Bitcoin is a network, and an open platform for commerce where the value denominated in Bitcoins.

-Bitcoin is essentially network consisting of:
+Bitcoin network consisting of:

  - parties running Bitcoin node software
+ - parties promoting Bitcoin
  - people accumulating Bitcoin in wallets
+ - anyone who transacts in Bitcoin
  - traders trading Bitcoin on exchanges
  - engineers building services for Bitcoin

-The entities above are essentially different members of the Bitcoin network.
-These are the people that drive the adoption and demand for the Bitcoin cryptocurrency.
+These are the people that drive the adoption and demand for the Bitcoin cryptocurrency, some more than others.

 > The systematic increase in the bitcoin price was ultimately due to the growing number of people interested in Bitcoin.

 Anyone can join the Bitcoin network and start using it on equal terms as everyone else.

-Bitcoin users typically participate in the role of a wallet.
+Most Bitcoin users typically participate in the role of a wallet.
 They send and receive payments.

 Some users participate by running one of the Bitcoin nodes hosting a live copy of the Bitcoin blockchain.

-Bitcoin nodes are the entities which process and validate transactions from wallets, as they happen on the Bitcoin network.
+Bitcoin nodes process and validate transactions from wallets, as they happen on the Bitcoin network.

 Moreover, nodes keep the full history of transactions since very beginning.

 > The history of all Bitcoin transactions is also called the 'Bitcoin blockchain'.
 New transactions added to the history in blocks.
 >